Mindsblend/3D-Web-Roadmap/.github/ISSUE_TEMPLATE/completed-task.md

 ---
 name: Completed Task
-about: Performed and Completed Tasks for New Ideas
+about: Performed and completed tasks for new ideas
 title: ''
 labels: completed
 assignees: ''